 You may revoke or change a previously delivered proxy at any time before the Annual Meeting by delivering another proxy with a later date, by voting again via the Internet or by telephone, or by delivering written notice of revocation of your proxy to the Secretary of the Company at the Company's principal executive offices before the beginning of the Annual Meeting.
 You may also revoke your proxy by attending the Annual Meeting and voting virtually, although attendance at the Annual Meeting will not, in and of itself, revoke a valid proxy that was previously delivered.
 If you hold shares through a bank or brokerage firm, you must contact that bank or brokerage firm to revoke any prior voting instructions.
 You may also vote virtually at the Annual Meeting if you obtain a legal proxy as described above.
 Unless properly revoked, properly executed and delivered proxies that are received before the Annual Meeting's adjournment will be voted in accordance with the directions provided.
-If no directions are provided on such properly executed and delivered proxy, those shares will be voted by one of the individuals named as a proxy on your BLUE proxy card as recommended by the Board, as stated in this Proxy Statement (1) "FOR ALL" of our nominees for directors, (2) "FOR" the ratification of the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2022, and (3) "FOR" the advisory approval of executive compensation for our Named Executive Officers.
+If no directions are provided on such properly executed and delivered proxy, those shares will be voted by one of the individuals named as a proxy on your BLUE proxy card as recommended by the Board, as stated in this Proxy Statement (1) "FOR ALL" of our nominees for directors, (2) "FOR" the ratification of the advisory approval of executive compensation for our Named Executive Officers.
 If you wish to give a proxy to someone other than those named on the proxy card, you should cross out those names and insert the name(s) of not more than three people to whom you wish to give your proxy.